 But she was right.

-Aside from having inconsistent textures in your yarn, wrapping it into a ball around your hand gives you very little control over the size and shape of the ball.
-It can be lopsided and even.
+Aside from having inconsistent textures in your yarn, wrapping it around your hand gives you very little control over the size and shape of the ball.
+It can be lopsided and uneven.
 You can have big sections that slip off into a tangled mess.
 And they come undone when you store them!
 Not ideal.

 The Knit Picks Yarn Ball Winder

 For this post, I’m using the Knit Picks ball winder, and you can find it here.
+There are a bunch of different ones on the market but this is my favorite.
+I’ve had it for years and it still works like new.
+It’s easy to store, easy to use, and it’s affordable.
 Before we get into how to actually use it, let’s go over the pieces it comes with and how to get it set up.

 From left to right, we have the spindle where the yarn is wrapped, the handle in case you want to hold it as you wrap, the main base of the ball winder, and a clamp for fixing the winder to a table.